waynegraham/registry.clir.org/_projects/2017-digitization-archiving-and-access-90-years-of-film-.md

 ---
 layout: project
-title: "Digitization, Archiving and Access; 90 years of Film and Video History at the National Cathedral"
+title: Digitization, Archiving and Access; 90 years of Film and Video History at the National Cathedral
 ---